ashtray127/StorageServer/README.md

-This is a simple storage server built to run a raspbery pi, it isn't finished yet
+This is a simple storage server meant to run on a raspberry pi 2, it'll work on anything above that as well.

+Make sure you have python installed and have flask installed in order to use it.